June 15, 2018

 Brush Twice a Day

-Early Childhood for National Centers recommends to sweep away food after breakfast and before bed to keep bacteria and sickness at bay.
-Brush everywhere inside the mouth and don’t worry about rinsing, some leftover toothpaste is good for little teeth!
+The National Center for Early Childhood Development recommends brushing to sweep away food after breakfast and before bed to keep bacteria and sickness at bay.
+Brush everywhere inside the mouth and don’t worry about rinsing — some leftover toothpaste is good for little teeth!

 Choose Healthy Drinks & Snacks

-Drinks and foods that are sweet, have sugar or honey in them can harm your child’s teeth and gums.
+Drinks and foods that are sweet or have sugar or honey in them can harm your child’s teeth and gums.
 Fruits and vegetables are good snack options and will keep visits to the dentist to a minimum.

-Some examples of healthy drinks & snacks provided by the National Center on Early Childhood Health and Wellness include:
+Some examples of healthy drinks and snacks include:

-- Apples, bananas, oranges, berries, chopped carrots, green beans.
+- Apples, bananas, oranges, berries, chopped carrots and green beans

 A child with new teeth sleeps better without a bottle or leftover food in their mouth.
 Sleeping with food or drinks inside the mouth can cause serious infection around new teeth, according to the National Institute for Dental and Craniofacial Research.